Seraphxu/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 The script contains 6 parts.
 1. Preprocess
-1) Create a folder to store the downloaded data.
+a.
+Create a folder to store the downloaded data.
-2) Unzip the file.
+b.
+Unzip the file.
-3) Open the six files named "X_test", "y_test", "subject_test", "X_train", "y_train", "subject_train" and store them to six variables.
+c.
+Open the six files named "X_test", "y_test", "subject_test", "X_train", "y_train", "subject_train" and store them to six variables.

 2. Merges the training and the test sets to create one data set.
 Use cbind(), rbind() to merge the data.